ryancushen/SubTracker/README.md

 The graphical interface provides a user-friendly experience with:

-- Dashboard overview of subscription costs and upcoming renewals
-- List view with all subscription details
+- Web-based interface powered by Streamlit
-- Form-based editors for adding and modifying subscriptions
+- Interactive dashboard for monitoring your subscriptions
-- Visual charts for spending analysis
+- Visual calendar showing upcoming renewal dates
+- Budget tracking and alerts
+- Subscription management forms with smart validation

 ### TUI Interface